Admission Process for the Master's Program

 - Equivalent experience would include several years teaching in a school setting. *If you feel you have equivalent experience, please complete and submit the verification form.

-Your first step is to submit the university application to gain admission to Cal State Fullerton.
+STEP ONE: Your first step is to submit the university application to gain admission to Cal State Fullerton.
 Head over to CalState Apply and start the admission process to Cal State Fullerton.

 - Pay the application fee.
 Review current application fee information .